Sizergh's wildlife walk

 Fritillary butterfly species fly effortlessly through the woodland glades in summer, basking and feeding in warm open areas.
 Sunlight encourages the growth of food plants like violets and cowslip on the woodland floor; valuable for egg laying and caterpillar feeding.
 Trees are cut down in lines called glades, connecting valuable open feeding areas.
 Sheltered areas provide a rich nectaring source for adults as they feed on brambles.

 Take a right towards a double gate at the bottom of the hill, before you reach the gate onto the road.
 Go through the pedestrian gate and continue through this field keeping the hedgerow and the road to your left.
-As you reach the end of the field, there is a barbed wire fence, turn right and head across the field, through a large field gate.
+As you reach the end of the field, there is a barbed wire fence, turn right and head across the field, where you will reach another double gate.

 The grassland is carefully managed by one of our tenant farmers, who farms a mixture of native breed cattle.
 These native breeds thrive on the relatively low calorific fodder that unimproved, limestone grassland provides.

-Once through the gate, take a left walking around a large Ash tree, cutting a corner of the field to a small footpath gate in the wall.
-Walk through the gate and through the next field keeping the wall on your left, aiming for the footpath gate on the other side of the field.
+Walk through the pedestrian gate and take a left around a large Ash tree, cutting a corner off the field.
+Walk through a small footpath gate in the wall and into the next field keeping the wall on your left, aiming for the footpath gate on the other side of the field.
 This field can be wet, so make sure you're wearing waterproof boots if you're walking after a downpour.

 Walk through this gate and up a small slope onto Ashbank Lane and head right, immediately going through a large field gate.
 Walk along this stone track, keeping the high, historic deer park wall to your right.
 You will eventually pass a spectacular veteran ash tree on your right side, and not far past this is a large gate hung from impressive limestone stoops.